Growing onions from seed can seem a little intimidating, but it's really not much fuss at all.

 - Work up your planting area to at least 8 inches deep, and amend with aged compost or manure or worm castings.

 - When the soil temperature reaches 50F (10 C) in springtime (or cools down in fall), sew one to three seeds per inch (2.5 cm), 1/4 to 1/2 inches (6-13 mm) deep, in rows 4 inches (10 cm) apart.

 - Begin thinning the seedlings when they reach around 2 inches (5 cm) tall.
 For green onions (scallions), thin to 1 inch (2.5 cm) apart.
 For larger bulbs, thin to 4 inches (10 cm) apart.
-Thinnings may be eaten or transplanted (if the roots are intact).
+Eat the extra seedlings or transplant (if the roots are intact).

 Which are better – onion seeds or onion sets?

-Seeds are exactly that – they are seeds collected from the flowering tops of onions.
+Seeds are collected from the flowering tops of onions.
 Onions are a biennial, so they normally produce seed in their second year – unless they are stressed out and bolt to seed in their first year.

-Onion set are miniature bulbs grown from seed the year before.
-If you choose to plant onion sets, go for the smaller ones, as the larger sets may be more likely to already have a flower stalk and bolt to seed.
+Onion sets are miniature bulbs grown from seed the year before.
+If you choose to plant onion sets, go for the smaller ones.
+Larger sets are more likely to have a flower stalk and bolt to seed.

-While there’s nothing wrong with using onion sets (my mom often did), I enjoy growing from seed because I have so many more different varieties to choose from, and they tend to store better and grow larger than my onions grown from sets.
+While there's nothing wrong with using onion sets (my mom often did), I enjoy growing onions from seed because I have so many more different varieties to choose from.
+They also tend to store better and grow larger than my onions grown from sets.